 Distraction osteogenesis is a procedure for patients who require additional width, height, or shaping of their facial bones.
 Many patients prefer this gradual method of alteration to complete surgical intervention because it is minimally invasive and avoids the need for extensive bone grafting.
-At Rio Grande Oral Surgery & Dental Implant Center, Dr. Gregory McGee can perform distraction osteogenesis procedures to help repair jaw defects or add bone to the jaw in areas that are lacking.
+At Rio Grande Oral Surgery & Dental Implant Center, Dr. Gregory McGee and Dr. Drew Steel can perform distraction osteogenesis procedures to help repair jaw defects or add bone to the jaw in areas that are lacking.
 Contact our office in Albuquerque, NM, to learn more or to schedule a consultation.

 Why do I need distraction osteogenesis?

 Distraction osteogenesis is most commonly performed on children and teens to assist in the development of a healthy jaw and bite.
 This procedure can be used to address many areas of the body, from opening the windpipe to allow for better breathing to augmenting bone in the cheeks or eye sockets to protect the eyes.
 When oral surgeons perform this procedure, it is typically addressing a jaw bone or palate that is not large enough to accommodate healthy tooth growth or that is significantly misaligned.

 Distraction osteogenesis offers many benefits over more traditional surgeries for similar conditions.
 Some of the benefits for patients are